sarahpenir/sarahpenir.github.io/_pages/reading.md

 - Freshwater by Akwaeke Emezi
 - After Dark by Haruki Murakami
 - Purple Hibiscus by Chimamanda Ngozi Adichie
+- The Lonely Londoners by Sam Selvon
+- Flowers Of Evil (Les Fleurs Du Mal) by Charles Baudelaire

 *Non-Fiction*

 - Portraits from Memory: And Other Essays by Bertrand Russell

+*Short Stories and Essays*

+- B. Wordsworth by V.S.
+Naipaul
+- Ballad of the Little Black Boy by David Dabydeen

 **2022**